XWasHere/obsidian/README.md

 # Obsidian
 A darker theme for discord with various QOL improvements.
-Designed to be as unopinionated as possible, providing configuration for everything from what tweaks you want to improve to individual colors.
+Designed to be as unopinionated as possible by providing configuration for everything from what tweaks you want to individual colors.

 ## Tweaks
 - Revert new font
 - Hide blocked messages
+- Revert the thicker new message bar
+- Timestamp on edited messages
 - Unmigrated tweaks, unlisted

 ### ReMessageLogger Tweaks